 What is Google Sheets and why use it?

 Google Sheets is part of G Suite, and it is a web-based free spreadsheet program, like the other software included in this suite.
-This means you produce your spreadsheets inside your web browser and not as a common software that can be installed on your computer.
+This means you produce your spreadsheets inside your web browser and not as a common software installed on your computer.

 Work online (and offline too)